Note: An 18-minute mini-lecture on this topic can be viewed at the end of this page.

 Cardiac cells, like all living cells, have different concentrations of ions across the cell membrane, the most important of which are Na+, K+, Cl-, and Ca++ (see figure to right).
 There are also negatively charged proteins within the cell to which the cell membrane is impermeable.
 In a cardiac cell, the concentration of K+ is high inside the cell and low outside.
 Therefore, there is a chemical gradient for K+ to diffuse out of the cell.
 The opposite situation is found for Na+ and Ca++ where their chemical gradients (high outside, low inside concentrations) favor an inward diffusion.

 To understand how a membrane potential is generated, first consider a hypothetical cell in which K+ is the only ion across the membrane other than the large negatively charged proteins inside of the cell.
 Because the cell has potassium channels through which K+ can move in and out of the cell, K+ diffuses down its chemical gradient (out of the cell) because its concentration is much higher inside the cell than outside.
 As K+ (a positively charged ion) diffuses out of the cell, it leaves behind negatively charged proteins.
 This leads to a separation of charges across the membrane and therefore a potential difference across the membrane.
-Experimentally it is possible to prevent the K+ from diffusing out of the cell.
+Experimentally, it is possible to prevent the K+ from diffusing out of the cell.
 This can be achieved by applying a negative charge to the inside of the cell that prevents the positively charged K+ from leaving the cell.
-The negative charge across the membrane that would be necessary to oppose the movement of K+ down its concentration gradient is termed the equilibrium potential for K+ (EK; Nernst potential).
+The negative charge across the membrane that would be necessary to oppose the outward movement of K+ down its concentration gradient is termed the equilibrium potential for K+ (EK; Nernst potential).
 The Nernst potential for K+ can be calculated as follows:

 (where [K+]i = 150 mM and [K+]o = 4 mM; and z=1 because K+ is monovalent)

 The EK represents the electrical potential necessary to keep K+ from diffusing out of the cell, down its chemical gradient.
-If the outside K+ concentration were increased from 4 to 40 mM, then the chemical gradient driving K+ out of the cell would be reduced, and therefore the membrane potential required to maintain electrochemical equilibrium (EK) would be less negative according to the Nernst relationship.
+If the outside K+ concentration is increased from 4 to 40 mM, then the chemical gradient driving K+ out of the cell would be reduced, and therefore the membrane potential required to maintain electrochemical equilibrium (EK) would be less negative according to the Nernst relationship.
 In this example, the EK becomes -35 mV when the outside K+ concentration is 40 mM.
 In other words, when K+ is elevated 10-fold outside of the cell, the chemical gradient driving K+ out of the cell is reduced and therefore a less negative voltage is required to keep K+ from diffusing out of the cell.

 The resting potential for a ventricular myocyte is about -90 mV, which is near the equilibrium potential for K+ when extracellular K+ concentration is 4 mM.
 Since the equilibrium potential for K+ is -96 mV and the resting membrane potential is -90 mV, there is a net electrochemical driving force (difference between membrane potential and equilibrium potential) of 6 mV acting on the K+.
-The membrane potential is more positive than the equilibrium potential, therefore the net driving force is outward due to K+ having a positive charge.
+The membrane potential is more positive than the equilibrium potential, therefore the net driving force is outward because of K+ having a positive charge.
 Because the resting cell has a finite permeability to K+ and the presence of a small net outward driving force acting upon K+, there is a slow outward leak of K+ from the cell.
-If K+ continued to leak out of the cell, its chemical gradient would be lost over time; however, a Na+/K+-ATPase pump brings the K+ back into the cell and thereby maintains the K+ chemical gradient.
+If K+ continued to leak out of the cell, its chemical gradient would be lost over time; however, a Na+/K+-ATPase pump brings the K+ back into the cell and to maintain the K+ chemical gradient.

 Sodium and calcium ions